-3. Strategies to Fix the Craziness and Avoid Overcommitting
+3. Strategies to Fix the Craziness and Overcome Overcommitting

 You might not be able to stop doing something you hate right this moment.
 Maybe you are committed to running a Girl Scout troop through the end of May.
 But right now you can schedule in your new hobby in that same time slot starting in June.
 Then when you are asked to run the troop next year, you can honestly say, “So sorry, but I am already committed to something else at that time.”

 More likely, you have a lot scheduled that you don’t hate, but you don’t love, either.
-If you imagined not doing that in the future, do you get a squinchy, unhappy feeling, or do you feel relief?
+If you imagined not doing that in the future, do you get a squinchy, unhappy feeling in your gut, or do you feel relief?
 You don’t need to do anything about it right now.
 Just notice what you are feeling.
 If you feel sad imagining not being a part of something, then by all means, stay involved in it!
-That’s the whole point.
 Keep doing what you love.

 Give yourself a legitimate break.
 When I scheduled my foot surgery last December, I suspended my gym membership for a month.
 When I found out I’d be in protective footwear and later traveling for a couple of weeks, I again asked for my membership to be suspended until April.
 There’s just no need to feel guilty about missing the gym when I’m not yet cleared to go.
 There’s also no reason to keep paying the monthly fee.

 Are your kids running you ragged?
 My hats off to you if you enjoy running your kids to a sport, a music lesson, language, clubs, and playdates.
 That’s just a little too much for me, personally.
-More importantly, if you run a completely crazy schedule, and your kids are out all the time, and everyone is always hungry and grumpy, what are you teaching the kids?
+More importantly, if you run a completely crazy schedule, and your kids are out all the time, and everyone is always hungry and grumpy, are you teaching your kids to overcommit?
 Talk over the schedule with everyone, and you might find some wiggle room in the calendar to just be uncommitted a bit more often.

 4. Actively Improve Your Life while Overcoming Overcommitting